rmcconke/blog/_posts/2025-04-24-piso-algorithm.md

 color: black
 ---

+The github repo for this blog post is [here](https://github.com/rmcconke/piso-blogpost).
+It contains
+- OpenFOAM case setup for the lid driven cavity problem
+- The `verbosePisoFoam` solver, which is a modified version of `pisoFoam` that prints out the discretization matrix.
+- A Python notebook to visualize the discretization matrix.

 ## Introduction

 Segregated pressure velocity coupling solvers for the Navier-Stokes equations.
 Sound familiar?
 Well, these algorithms were used to design the last car you were in, and the last plane you were in.